ImperialCollegeLondon/grad_school_git_course/_episodes/l2-03-collaborating.md

 ## Pull requests

-- `pull requests` (or PRs, for short) are the GitHub method of contributing to other's people repositories and keep track of changes made to your own.
+- `pull requests` (or PRs, for short) are the GitHub method of contributing to other people's repositories and keep track of changes made to your own.
 - As with `forks`, PRs are a GitHub concept.
 - A `pull request` means: "Hey, I have some changes I would like to contribute to your repo.
 Please, have a look at them and `pull` them into your own."